RobertMenke/react-popover/readme.md

 ![Alt text](/example/react-popover.gif?raw=true "Demo")

-# Why this tooltip library?
+# Why this positioning library?

-Many tooltip libraries in an effort to be simple assume static positioning and have no sense of the container they get appended to (often the document's body).
+Many positioning libraries in an effort to be simple assume static positioning and have no sense of the container they get appended to (often the document's body).

-I wanted to build a tooltip class that could handle relative and absolute positioned containers, could scroll with its container, could be used as a general-purpose positioning mechanism, and was dead-simple to use.
+I wanted to build a positioning component that could handle relative and absolute positioned containers, could scroll with its container, could be used as a general-purpose positioning mechanism, and was dead-simple to use.